niksicMirza/ABH-Internship-BidBa-Testing/README.md

 # Run the Test from Command Line

--Navigate to the project folder
+- Navigate to the project folder
--Enter "mvn test -DsuiteXmlFile="smoke.xml"" if you want to run smoke test -Enter "mvn test -DsuiteXmlFile="regression.xml"" if you want to run regression tests
+- Enter "mvn test -DsuiteXmlFile="smoke.xml"" if you want to run smoke test
+- Enter "mvn test -DsuiteXmlFile="regression.xml"" if you want to run regression tests